intel/gstreamer-media-SDK/README.md

 Compiling
 ---------
-GStreamer-MSDK uses the CMake build tool to build the plugins.
+GStreamer-MSDK uses the Meson build tool to build the plugins.
-Create a build folder within the source directory and run the CMake command to configure the out-of-source build.
+On Windows, open VS x64 native tools command prompt, and add gstreamer pkgconfig path to PKG_CONFIG_PATH if not already done:

-	mkdir build
+	set PKG_CONFIG_PATH=%GSTREAMER_1_0_ROOT_X86_64%lib\pkgconfig

-	cd build
+Run the Meson command to configure the out-of-source build.

-	cmake ..
+	meson ../gst-msdk-build

-To make a debug build:
+To setup a release build:

-	cmake .. -DDEBUG=ON
+	meson ../gst-msdk-build_release --buildtype=release

-To build the plugins for Media Server Studio 2016 Linux Edition:
+To setup a VS2015 project:

-	cmake .. -DWITH_MSS_2016=ON
+	meson ../gst-msdk-build_msvc --backend=vs2015

 Only Media SDK 2017 Embedded Edition supports VP9 decode for now.
-To enable VP9 decode support:
+To enable VP9 decode support, from your build dir:

-	cmake .. -DUSE_VP9_DECODER=ON
+	mesonconf -DUSE_VP9_DECODER=true

-For a list of more options when configuring the build, refer to the CMakeLists.txt file inside the source directory.
+For a list of more options when configuring the build, refer to the meson_options.txt file inside the source directory or run mesonconf inside the build directory.

 Next step is to compile and install the GStreamer-MSDK plugins:

-	make
+	cd ../gst-msdk-build
-	make install
+	ninja

 To uninstall the plugins: